Vodhin/estate/README.md

 The _Estate_ plugin is not ready yet.
 I have a lot to do before it can be published.
 The Current repository should be mostly usable if anyone wants to try it out.
 A live production site using this plugin can be viewed here https://www.sandpiperhome.org

+IF YOU HAVE DOWNLOADED THE RELEASE ZIP FILE, PLEASE BE SURE TO CHANGE THE ROOT FOLDER TO "estate" - remove any v1.0.0-beats.1 or similar

 MANUAL UPDATING ON YOUR WEBSITE DURING DEVELOPMENT: